Training Courses

 In-Service Training for Architectural, Conservation and Cultural Heritage Graduates

-Along with providing a specialised formal education in cultural heritage and restoration, an important field of activity for the Academy’s Department of Cultural Heritage and Restoration is the provision of in-service training.
-In 1995, the Estonian Academy of Arts started the first in-service training courses in restoration for architects, civil engineers, art historians and people working in cultural heritage.
+Along with providing a specialised formal education in cultural heritage and restoration, an important field of activity for the Academy’s Department of Cultural Heritage and Conservation is the provision of in-service training.
+In 1995, the Estonian Academy of Arts started the first in-service training course in restoration for architects, civil engineers, art historians and people working in cultural heritage.
 Adult continuing education was a relative new educational field in Estonia at that time, and the course was also the first, and to date most successful, long-term in-service training course at the Academy of Arts.

-The in-service course for architectural conservation and restoration is comprised of nine specialised modules, which focus on the main areas of architectural restoration:
+The in-service course for architectural conservation and restoration is comprised of specialised modules, which focus on the main areas of architectural restoration:

-• Module I – History and theory of cultural heritage
+- History and theory of cultural heritage

-• Module II – Legislation, planning and protection of the cultural environment
+- Legislation, planning and protection of the cultural environment

-• Module VIII – The environment and architecture (takes place in Tartu)
+- The environment and architecture

 In addition to the lectures, interesting study trips are made to recently restored objects or ones that are in the process of being restored.